BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 5. Licence details

-Licence details and any relevant links to terms of use.
+Licence details and any relevant links to terms of use help users to assess whether this data is compatible with there needs.

-### 6. Created on date
+### 6. Created on date and period it relates to

-Date when the dataset was created
+Date when the dataset was created and the period of time it relates to allow users to ifdentify if this data is relevant to their enquiry.

-### 7. Lasted updated date
+### 7. Update frequency and last uodated date

-Date when the dataset was updated last and the frequency of updates
+The date when the dataset was last updated and the frequency of updates provide users with a means to assess how current this data is.

 ### 8. Download link